Welcome to part two of our The Definitive Guide to Incenses For Meditation And Ritual Practices

 Typically sweetgrass is braided and dried, it is then lit and burnt.
 The smoke is often used to cleanse oneself in a ceremony known as smudging.
 It is also typically used to cleanse a room of negative energy.

-We found it to be great for meditation.
+We found the scent to be great for deep meditation.
 Its strong association with Native people makes it perfect for anyone exploring their Native heritage or interested in Native Spirituality and Customs.

 Wormwood is famously known for being the psychoactive ingredient in Absinthe.